Dangers of Gender Modification Surgery - May 29th, Hour 2

 What's going on?

-Um well, I just wanted to talk a little bit about the uh the the way the judiciary system and now they're talking about the governors of all the democratic states are going to start trying to plan some kind of conspire against doing something.
+Well, I just wanted to talk a little bit about the way the judiciary system, and now they're talking about the governors of all the Democratic states are going to start trying to plan some kind of conspire against doing something.

-And I'm just wondering why the FBI and uh DOJ can't go with the uh 18 USC 2384, which is uh it's a sedition and subversion activities generally involve acts that undermine the government but do not necessarily involve violence.
+And I'm just wondering why the FBI and DOJ can't go with the 18 U.S.C.
+2384, which is it says sedition and subversion activities generally involve acts that undermine the government, but do not necessarily involve violence.

-Why should why couldn't why couldn't we go on the offense just like they're using lawfare and have our our uh basically our administration going after them to you know stop this conspiracy behind the scenes?
+Why couldn't we go on the offense just like they're using lawfare and have basically our administration going after them to stop this conspiracy behind the scenes?

-I mean, we're not gonna win every decision, but this judge blocking the you know Trump from suspending this Biden era, you know, migrant parole program is insane because it goes against the rule of law that will not stand.
+I mean, we're not going to win every decision, but this judge blocking Trump from suspending this Biden-era migrant parole program is insane because it goes against the rule of law.

 I'm sorry, but that is Article 2.